 208.787.2338 - fax 208.787.2332

-As referred to above, if you and at least 5 others would like a tour of your own, please contact me to discuss the possibilities.
-Usually, people choose a standard itinerary, just at a particular date, but sometimes they want to see more of an area.
-Such was the case with some folks from the UK who spent most of two weeks in Northern Arizona, seeing Monument Valley, the Painted Desert, Petrified Forest, Grand Canyon, Zion and Bryce Canyon.
+If you and at least 5 others would like a tour of your own, please contact us to discuss the possibilities.
+Usually, people choose a standard itinerary, but at a particular date, though sometimes they want to expand and see more of an area.
+Such was the case with some guests from the UK who spent most of two weeks in Northern Arizona, seeing Monument Valley, the Painted Desert, Petrified Forest, Grand Canyon, Zion and Bryce Canyon.
 Wow!

-I believe that Access Tours continues to be the only service providing tours in this country for slow walkers and wheelchair users.
+We believe that Access Tours continues to be the only service providing tours in this country for slow walkers and wheelchair users.
 If you do an Internet search using 'disabled tours', 'handicap tours' or 'wheelchair tours', many things show up, but not actual tours in the U.S. We provide you with the opportunity to get out and enjoy the West, doing things that you might not have thought you could do.

 All Journeys have secret destinations of which the traveler is unaware.Contiki